bhavikm/bhavikm.github.io/_projects/2020-12-22-photostream-live.md

 ### Growth

 I can now see a clear positioning and path to consistent growth.
-There are people who are definitely searching for ways to increase engagement at their events and I have an easy to use solution for this.
-The next step is to build out reliable channels of acquisition with the current best positioning.
+Of course it's going to interesting to reflect back on this confidence in the future.
+There are people who are definitely searching for ways to increase engagement at their events and I have an easy to use solution that users really enjoy.
+The next step is to build out reliable channels of acquisition with this current 'best positioning' in mind.